nunostreet/nunostreet/README.md

 ## About Me

 Full-time student at 42 Lisboa, a project-based, peer-reviewed programme with no lectures.
-Before this, 4 years in investment banking.
+Before this, I spent 4 years in investment banking.
+This profile is a live record of that transition.

 I enjoy problems that require precise, structured thinking and working through them with others.
-This profile is a live record of that transition — feel free to follow along 😊
+For now, you can find below some of the projects I've done as part of the 42 curriculum.

 ---